MQTT Performance Testing using Gatling

 import static io.gatling.javaapi.mqtt.MqttDsl.*;

-With the MQTT dependencies added, we’ll use the MQTT DSL to write our Gatling script.
-Our MQTT performance test script will use two different scenarios that will both connect to the MQTT broker.
-One will subscribe to a topic and continue listening for messages, whilst the other will publish messages on the topic.
+We’ll use the MQTT SDK to write our Gatling script with the MQTT dependencies added.
+Our MQTT performance test script will use two scenarios connecting to the broker.
+One will subscribe to a topic and continue listening for messages, while the other will publish messages on the topic.

 For this project, we will use the publicly accessible MQTT broker hosted at https://test.mosquitto.org.
-Our load test will simulate a single MQTT client connection from a subscriber alongside 1000 different MQTT client connections from publishers, ramping over a period of 30 seconds.
+Our load test will simulate a single client connection from a subscriber alongside 1000 different client connections from publishers, ramping for 30 seconds.

-Our Gatling code for the MQTT performance test looks like this:
+Our Gatling code for the performance test looks like this:

 public class MqttSimulation extends Simulation {